pratiksha220/Online-Bookstore/README.md

 ## Features

-###  User Module
+## User Features
-- User Registration and Login
+- Browse available books
-- Browse and Search Books by Title, Author, Genre, or Category
+- Search books by title, author, or category
-- Add to Cart and Checkout
-- Place Orders and View Order History
+- View book details

+## Admin Features
+- Admin authentication
+- Add new books with details (title, author, category, price)
-- Submit Reviews and Ratings
+- Edit and delete existing books

-###  Cart & Order Management
-- Add/Remove Books from Cart
-- View Cart Summary and Total Price
+- Manage book categories and authors
-- Place Orders Securely

-###  Admin Module
-- Admin Authentication
-- Add/Edit/Delete Books
-- View All Orders
+- View list of all books in the system
-- Manage Inventory

 ## Tech Stack